Skip to content

 You can download it here.

-Just unpack to a folder, and run the “LaunchPH5_5” batch script.
+Just unpack to a folder, and run the LaunchPH5_5 batch script.
 It will automatically launch PH5.5 running inside DOSBox.

 I coded pretty much everything apart from a really nice graphics library I got from a book, and most of the work was done during 1998 Summer holidays.
 Some of the awesome features (in 1997-1998 at least):

-• The sound system itself was quite nice, support a couple of things not commonly found:
+- The sound system itself was quite nice, support a couple of things not commonly found

-• Support from SB Mono to SB 16.
+- Support from SB Mono to SB 16

-• Support for Gravis Ultrasound, both hardware mixing, or software mixing, to work around the hardware voices limitation.
+- Support for Gravis Ultrasound, both hardware mixing, or software mixing, to work around the hardware voices limitation

-• Quite decent Impulse Tracker format support
+- Decent Impulse Tracker format support

+The art was done by a friend of mine.
+The music was also done by him and a friend of his, whom I never met, using Impulse Tracker.
 Two of the songs were mine, but not as good as the other ones, since after all I was the coder!

 Just look at these awesome screen shots!